SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Various the references of various points, including trig points.

+Show various sorts of rarer water as "natural=water".

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.